xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 //> [[1, 2, 3], [4, 5]]
 ```

 `[1,2,3,4,5]` is called a literal.
-[Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Array_literals) is one way to create an object.
+The [Literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Array_literals) is one way to create an object.
 We can also use [factory functions](https://medium.com/@pyrolistical/factory-functions-pattern-in-depth-356d14801c91) or [Object.create](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) to create the same array:

 ```javascript
 // Literal